buzzqw/TUS/OBSS/OBSSv2-eng.md

 If the spellcaster has not reviewed the spells after having rested at least 6 hours, they must pass a Magic Check for each spell formulated until they have reviewed.

 The spellcaster can also study spells from multiple Spellbooks..

-### Changing Spells

-Every morning when reviewing spells, the spellcaster can replace a number of learned spells, equal to 1 + the number of times they have taken Magic Adept, with known spells present in their Spellbook(s) and within the maximum castable level.

 ### Attack Roll with Magic